MDeLuise/plant-it/README.md

 ## Features highlight
-> [!NOTE]
-> Unfortunately, the Trefle service is no longer operational.
-The project is inactive, and while the dataset was accessible until now, it is no longer available.
-> I am currently working on a replacement for this service, as mentioned in [issue #218](https://github.com/MDeLuise/plant-it/issues/218).
-> As a temporary solution, the backend dataset has been switched to [FloraCodex](https://floracodex.com/), despite some [limitations](https://github.com/MDeLuise/plant-it/issues/218#issuecomment-2202951179) in the service.

 * Add existing plants or user created plants to your collection
 * Log events like watering, fertilizing, biostimulating, etc. for your plants
 * View all the logged events, filtering by plant and event type